 COVID-19 Reopening Matrix

 • Foreign nationals who are permitted to enter Thailand at this time will need to obtain a Certificate of Entry (COE) prior to entry.
-This should be applied for at the relevant Thai Consulate in their country of residence at least 15 days prior to their scheduled departure.
+This must be applied for at the relevant Thai Consulate in their country of residence at least 15 days prior to their scheduled departure.

-- A completed and signed “Declaration Form” obtained from the Thai Embassy/Consulate.
+- A completed and signed “Declaration Form” obtained from the Thai Embassy/Consulate;

 - A medical certificate obtained within 72 hours prior to departure showing negative results from a RT-PCR COVID-19 test.